Road Trip to Tuscany, Italy

-In all I’d say a visit to Florence is well worth it.
+In all I’d say a visit to Florence on your road trip to Tuscany is well worth it.
 From it’s beautiful art and architecture to its delicious food, Florence is sure to impress even the most skeptical visitor (are there even any?).

 Although the city can be pricey, especially with food and attractions, it is possible to spend frugally.
 There are many free attractions that are equally as beautiful to see and explore as those which come at a cost.
 Even finding reasonably priced accommodation in the peak season is possible.